gauravkukade/fin-blog/_posts/2024-02-01-investments-for-beginners.md

 ### 1. Savings Accounts and Certificate of Deposit (CD) or Fixed Deposit (FD):

 #### a.
 Savings Accounts
-If you want full liquidity, you can keep your money in a savings account.
+You can keep your money in a savings account if you want maximum liquidity.
 You can withdraw it anytime you want plus you earn a small amount of interest too.

 Think of it as a super-charged piggy bank.
 Put your allowance here and earn a little interest, like tiny rewards for keeping your money safe.

 > Bonus tip: Look for Zero Balance Accounts in banks that have good online services with no or minimum fees for young people.

 #### b.
 Certificate of Deposit (CD) or Fixed Deposit (FD)
 These are low-risk options that offer a fixed interest rate.
-While the returns may be lower than other investments, they **provide safety for your principal**.
+While the returns may be lower than other investments, they provide safety for your principal.

 You book fixed deposits for the duration that suits you.
 Lee's say 6 months or 1 year.
 It will give you a fixed interest rate on that deposit.
 If you decide to break your fixed deposit before maturity, a small penalty will be deducted from the interest earned and you can get all your principal and less interest compared to the promised one.